 Thank you to Bill Dowling for providing the photos.

 A big THANK YOU to Michael (one of our walkers) who designed and led the walk this week.
 Michael took our White Top Walkers on a journey from Arrowe Park, out to Little Storeton and returning via Thingwall.

 Cilcain to Moel Famau

-Our White Top Walkers took to the hills this week on their walk from Cilcain to Moel Famau, to take in some fabulous views
+Our White Top Walkers took to the hills trecently on their walk from Cilcain to Moel Famau, to take in some fabulous views

 The Baker Way